Holi – Celebrate the perfect harmony of colors in South Asia

 As the world moves more towards digitalization the joy in authentic and lively activities is somewhat

 ending.
-Holi is a direct exception here with the wonderful colors painting everything that it passes by.
+Holi is a direct exception here with the wonderful colors painting everything that passes by.
 A

 positive message is relayed with each color.
 Red signifies love and passion.
 Blue the openness and sky.